Enforcement in detail

 A charging order is an order obtained from a court or judge, by which the property of the judgment debtor in any stocks, funds or land is charged with the payment of the amount of the judgment, with interest and costs.

 For example, should the order apply to a debtor’s property, the debt remains unpaid until the property is sold or the owner re-mortgages it.
-The charge is removed by the payment of the debt from the proceeds.
+The charge is subsequently removed following payment of the debt from the proceeds.

 Third party debt orders